 The Liberal Arts Advantage

 Studying the liberal arts means that all of your classes will be grounded in critical thinking, written and verbal communication, teamwork, and problem solving.
-You’ll draw on these skills throughout your life, no matter where you work or what you do.
+You’ll draw on these skills throughout your life, and our Career Accelerator will give you access to the opportunities that will prepare you for a meaningful career.
 Our academics are also closely connected with our location in Portland.
 The Connect-Portland (PDX) designation is given to courses highlighting the experiential, experimental, and inquiry-based learning that is derived from our location.
 Lewis & Clark is the perfect place to get an education that will prepare you to take on the world.

 Looking for graduate school programs →